HCL-TECH-SOFTWARE/Notesiniplaybook/README.md

 ## Supported environments

-The project is supported on Docker Desktop, Docker Server, Podman, Rancher Desktop, Kubernetes (K8s) and OpenShift.
+The tool is supported on HCL Notes 9.0.x and above.
-See detailed information about [supported run-time and build environments](docs/concept_environments.md).

 ## License
-The Dockerfiles and associated scripts are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+This tool is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

-License for the products that can be installed within the images is as follows:
-* HCL Domino Enterprise Server 12 under the [HCL License Agreement](https://www.hcltechsw.com/wps/portal/resources/license-agreements)
-* HCL Domino Volt under the [HCL License Agreement](https://www.hcltechsw.com/wps/portal/resources/license-agreements)
-* HCL Notes Traveler under the [HCL License Agreement](https://www.hcltechsw.com/wps/portal/resources/license-agreements)

-Note that HCL Domino and add-on products are commercial software - The software licenses agreement does not permit further distribution of the docker image that was built using this script.